tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Naturally, if one wants to learn something, it makes sense to start at the beginning!

 Unfortunately -- as far as I can tell, anyway -- he never really defines the term.
+The closest thing to a definition I have found so far is this circular definition appearing in his 1930 essay *Cubism and Neo-Plastic:*

+> By pure plastic we mean the plastic of relationships alone, expressed by line and color also alone, that is to say, without any limited form.

-And although I had a hunch that it had something to do with composition, I was never really 100% sure what he meant by it.
+Although it obviously has something to do with composition, I was never really 100% sure what he meant by it.
-Most importantly, despite the fact that I had a sense of what he meant, I would want to be more more comfortable with the term before trying to explain it to somene with confidence.
+Most importantly, despite having a sense of what he meant, it would be nice to be sufficiently comfortable with the term that I could explain it to somone.

 As I went through his articles and essays, it became more and more clear that I needed to back up to and learn about the artists who inspired Mondrian: Paul Cézanne and the Cubists.